dalong0514/selfstudy/005英文碎片/2019英文碎片/20191009How-science-has-shifted-our-sense-of-identity.md

 Chimaerism can cross the species boundary, too.
 Human–chimpanzee embryos have been made in the laboratory, and researchers are hard at work trying to grow immune-tolerant human organs in pigs.
 Genes, proteins and microorganisms stream continuously among almost any life forms living cheek by jowl.
 John Lennon was right: “I am he as you are he as you are me and we are all together.”

 Even in strictly scientific terms, ‘you’ are more than the contents of your chromosomes.
-The human body contains at least as many non-human cells (mostly bacteria, archaea and fungi) as human ones6.
+The human body contains at least as many non-human cells (mostly bacteria, archaea and fungi) as human ones 6.
 Tens of thousands of microbial species crowd and jostle over and through the body, with profound effects on digestion, complexion, disease resistance, vision and mood.
 Without them, you don’t feel like you; in fact, you aren’t really you.
 The biological self has been reframed as a cluster of communities, all in communication with each other.

 These, too, cavort promiscuously beneath the palms.
-Scientists found that they could use a person’s microbiome to identify their sexual partner 86% of the time7.
+Scientists found that they could use a person’s microbiome to identify their sexual partner 86% of the time 7.
 The communities of greatest similarity in cohabiting couples, they found, are on the feet.
 The thigh microbiome, by contrast, is more closely correlated with your biological sex than with the identity of your partner.

 A body part, a cesspool, a subway car, a classroom — any place with a characteristic community — can be understood as having a genetic identity.
 In such a community, genetic information passes within and between individual organisms, through sex, predation, infection and horizontal gene transfer.

 In the past year, studies have shown that the communities of symbiotic microbes in deep-sea mussels become genetically isolated over time, like species.
 In fungi, genes called Spok (spore-killer) ebb and flow and recombine across species by ‘meiotic drive’, a kind of genomic fast-forward button that permits heritable genetic change to occur fast enough to respond to a rapidly changing environment.
 The genome, as the geneticist Barbara McClintock said long ago, is a sensitive organ of the cell.

 Epigenetics dissolves the boundaries of the self even further.
 Messages coded in the DNA can be modified in many ways — by mixing and matching DNA modules, by capping or hiding bits so that they can’t be read, or by changing the message after it’s been read, its meaning altered in translation.
 DNA was once taught as a sacred text handed faithfully down the generations.
 Now, increasing evidence points to the nuclear genome as more of a grab bag of suggestions, tourist phrases, syllables and gibberish that you use and modify as needed.
 The genome now seems less like the seat of the self and more of a toolkit for fashioning the self.
 So who is doing the fashioning?